 If, after reading these articles, you still suspect your child is showing signs of having a learning disability, it is within your rights as a parent to request a free educational evaluation through your public school.
 Whether or not he is found eligible for special services, the evaluation will help determine your child’s academic strengths and weaknesses and how best he learns.
 The following articles describe the steps involved in the evaluation process, including your rights as a parent:

-After the evaluation process is completed, you can use the information from the evaluation to help you make a decision about the next step in your child's educational path.
+After this process is complete, you can use the information from the evaluation to help you make a decision about the next step in your child's educational path.

 It is alarming to feel that your child is no longer making progress and may even be losing skills, but it will benefit him if you recognize this early and intervene.